Captain Joel M. Schofer

 Director, U.S. Naval Hospital Guam

 Capt.
-Joel Schofer, a native of Boyertown, Pennsylvania, received his bachelor's degree from Ursinus College.
+Joel Schofer, a native of Boyertown, Pa., received his bachelor's degree from Ursinus College.
 He was commissioned in 1997 and earned his medical degree from MCP Hahnemann School of Medicine in 2001.
 Schofer completed his emergency medicine residency as academic chief resident at Naval Medical Center San Diego in 2006 and a fellowship in emergency ultrasound at Christiana Care Health System in 2009.
 He received his executive master’s degree in business administration from the Naval Postgraduate School in 2014.
 Schofer is also a graduate of the Naval War College Fleet Seminar Program and the Joint and Combined Warfighting School at the Joint Forces Staff College, National Defense University.

 Schofer has served in several operational roles.
-In 2002, he served as a general medical officer with the U.S. Marine Corps at Camp Pendleton, California, where he deployed in support of Operation Enduring Freedom and Operation Iraqi Freedom.
+In 2002, he served as a general medical officer with the U.S. Marine Corps at Camp Pendleton, Calif., where he deployed in support of Operation Enduring Freedom and Operation Iraqi Freedom.
 In 2010, he deployed as an individual augmentee with the 15th Marine Expeditionary Unit aboard the USS Pearl Harbor.
 From 2015 to 2016, Schofer served as commander of the Joint Medical Group and Joint Task Force surgeon at Guantanamo Bay.
 From 2018 to 2019, he served as executive officer of Expeditionary Medical Facility Juliet.

 Schofer has also held several leadership positions at military treatment facilities.
 From 2006 to 2008, he served on the executive committee of the medical staff at U.S. Naval Hospital Okinawa, Japan.
 From 2009 to 2014, he held several roles at Naval Medical Center Portsmouth, including emergency ultrasound director, fast track director, emergency department senior medical officer, associate director of medical services, physician advisor for quality management, and chairman of the performance improvement committee.
 From 2016 to 2019, he served another tour at Naval Medical Center Portsmouth, where he was acting chair of the emergency department and associate director and director of healthcare business.

 Schofer has also served in several headquarters roles.
-In 2014-15, he served as a detailer at Navy Personnel Command, Millington, Tennessee.
-In 2018, he completed a three-year tour as the emergency medicine specialty leader, overseeing one of the largest communities in the U.S. Navy’ Medical Corps, with more than 270 physicians working in 15 emergency departments across the Department of Defense.
+In 2014-15, he served as a detailer at Navy Personnel Command, Millington, Tenn.
+In 2018, he completed a three-year tour as the emergency medicine specialty leader, overseeing one of the largest communities in the U.S. Navy’s Medical Corps, with more than 270 physicians working in 15 emergency departments across the Department of Defense.
 From 2015 to 2019, he served as the U.S. representative to the Committee of Chiefs of Military Medical Services NATO Expert Panel on Emergency Medicine.
 From 2019 to 2022, he served as deputy chief of the Navy’s Medical Corps at the U.S. Navy Bureau of Medicine and Surgery, overseeing 4,300 active and reserve physicians.
 From 2022 until 2024, he served as deputy commander of Navy Medicine Readiness and Training Command Portsmouth and deputy director of Naval Medical Center Portsmouth.

 Schofer has served as the director of U.S. Naval Hospital Guam since June 2024.